An Interactive Guide To The Fourier Transform

 Stop.
 Here's where most tutorials excitedly throw engineering applications at your face.
 Don't get scared; think of the examples as "Wow, we're finally seeing the source code (DNA) behind previously confusing ideas".

-• If earthquake vibrations can be separated into "ingredients" (vibrations of different speeds & strengths), buildings can be designed to avoid interacting with the strongest ones.
+• If earthquake vibrations can be separated into "ingredients" (vibrations of different speeds & amplitudes), buildings can be designed to avoid interacting with the strongest ones.

 • If sound waves can be separated into ingredients (bass and treble frequencies), we can boost the parts we care about, and hide the ones we don't.
 The crackle of random noise can be removed.
 Maybe similar "sound recipes" can be compared (music recognition services compare recipes, not the raw audio clips).